 Riddle of the Sphinx

-Although this famous monument has suffered over the centuries the archetype itself is perennial—representing victory over life’s opposing forces.
-When we understand this, we will come to love her as a part of all creation.
+Although this famous monument has suffered over the centuries the archetype itself is perennial—representing eternal life.
+When we understand this, we will come to love her as the most profound secret in the cosmos.

-The above photo from the 1870s hints at the awesome expanse of time that has passed since the Sphinx was carved from the living rock.
+The picture above hints at the awesome expanse of time that has passed since the Sphinx was carved from the living limestone.
 In fact, records show that for centuries only her head was visible above the desert sands.
-Even today she remains the most important sculpture on Earth and her wisdom guides us still.
-Indeed, the archetype of the Sphinx has influenced many cultures around the world—versions can be seen in Greece, Turkey, India, Burma, Thailand and the Phillippines.
-To solve the riddle, we must first agree on her features:
+Even today she remains the most enigmatic sculpture on Earth and has influenced many cultures around the world—versions can be seen in Greece, Turkey, India, Burma, Thailand and the Phillippines.